Non-perturbative methods for false vacuum decay: The functional renormalization group for fluctuations

-which may be seen as the minimal choice: it sets $R_k[\bp;p] = k^2$ for $S^{(2)}[\bp;p]/\mathcal{V} < k^2$ and has no effect when $S^{(2)}[\bp;p]/\mathcal{V} \geq k^2$.
-Although this regulator was chosen to correctly regulate the scale of fluctuations, we will show that within the derivative expansion it also gives closed-form solutions to \Eq{eq:Gk}, dramatically simplifying the task of solving the flow equation.
+which for uniform $\bp(x)$ may be seen as a minimal choice: it sets $p^2 + V_k'' = k^2$ for $p^2 + V'' < k^2$ and has no effect when $p^2 + V'' \geq k^2$.
+Here and below, $\Theta(x)$ is the Heaviside (step) function, and $\V$ spacetime volume.
+Although this regulator was chosen to correctly regulate the scale of fluctuations, we will show that within the derivative expansion it also gives closed-form solutions to \Eq{eq:propagator}, dramatically simplifying the task of solving the flow equation.
+Outside of the local potential approximation, the choice of regulator becomes more complex, as the fluctuation eigenbasis is no longer the momentum basis; this is the subject of ongoing work.

 It is worth noting that one may use any regulator function $R_k$ which consistently takes into account fluctuations $\sim k^{-2}$ at the scale $k$, because the QSEA is insensitive to the integration boundary by construction.
-Another well-motivated choice would substitute $\Gamma_{k_\text{min}}^{(2)}$ in place of $S^{(2)}$ in \Eq{eq:regulator}.
-One might even be tempted to make a {\it field-independent} choice such as $R_k = (k^2 - p^2 - \min V'')\Theta(k^2 -p^2 - \min V'')$.
+Other well-motivated choices might substitute $\Gamma_{k_\text{min}}^{(2)}$ in place of the average fluctuation operator in \Eq{eq:regulator}, or use the averaged field rather than the averaged fluctuation operator.
+These choices become more important outside of the derivative expansion, and will be the subject of future works.
+One might even be tempted to make a {\it field-independent} choice analogous to \eqref{eq:regulator} evaluated at a fixed background field $\bp_0$, as has been explored in Ref.~\cite{Litim:2002cf}; one specific example would be $R_k = (k^2 - p^2 - \min_{\phi} V'')\Theta(k^2 -p^2 - \min_{\phi} V'')$.
 This choice of regulator is equivalent to coarse-graining with the scale $k_\text{min}^2 = \min V''(\phi)$.
-Although it does enforce $S^{(2)}/\mathcal{V} \geq k^2$ everywhere, this approximation \textit{smears} the size of fluctuations in field space.
-Field-space smearing results in scale-dependence of the coarse-grained effective action: it is not in general possible to take into account all local fluctuations without also incorporating non-local fluctuations.
+Although it does enforce $p^2 + V'' \geq k^2$ everywhere, this approximation \textit{smears} the size of field-space fluctuations, so that the fluctuation size is regulated inconsistently across different field values.
+Smearing the fluctuation size results in scale-dependence of the coarse-grained effective action: it is not in general possible to take into account all local fluctuations without also incorporating non-local fluctuations.
 As has been observed \cite{Berges:1996ib}, this effect is expected to worsen for strongly-coupled theories.

 Different choices of regulator might lead to slight variations in result under the various approximation schemes used to solve the flow equation, as well as different convergence behavior.
-In particular, one might imagine using convergence criteria to define an optimized regulator as has been done in the conventional FRG \cite{Litim:2000ci}.
+In particular, one might imagine using convergence criteria to define an optimized regulator as has been done in the conventional FRG \cite{Litim:2000ci,Litim:2001up}.
 Such an analysis is beyond the scope of the present paper and will be deferred to future work.